mattmakai/fullstackpython.com/source/content/pages/08-web-frameworks/0801-web-frameworks.markdown

 # Web frameworks
-A web application framework is a collection of libraries that provide functionality to accomplish common operations for the web.
+A web application framework is a code library that make a developer's life easier when building reliable, scalable and maintainable web applications.

+## Why are web frameworks necessary?
+Web frameworks encapsulate what developers have learned over the past twenty years while building dynamic web applications.
+Frameworks make it easier to reuse code for common HTTP operations and to structure your code so that it is maintainable.

+## Common web framework functionality
+Frameworks provide functionality in their code or through extensions to perform common operations required to run web applications.
 These common operations include:

 1. URL routing
 2. HTML, XML, JSON, and other output format templating